MORRFlate v2 Tire Inflation and Deflation Kit – Review

 Do I need to air back up?

-While you technically don’t need an air compressor for this if you are close to a gas station or town where you can get air, what happens when you aren’t?
-Or the air machine is out of service?
+While you technically don’t need an air compressor for this (for example, near a gas station or town where you can get air), what happens when you aren’t?
+Or what if their air machine is out of service?
 Now you have an issue with getting your tires back up to pressure for pavement.

-Meaning they will wear horribly, and if aired down too much, are useless at highway speeds.
+Not airing your tires back up for pavement means they will wear horribly, and if aired down too much, they are dangerous at highway speeds.
 You either won’t be getting home or will need to use someone’s compressor, assuming you went out with a group of friends.
 Otherwise, you’ll have to hope a random person is out on the same trail as you and is nice enough to allow you to use theirs.

 It’s wise to have an on-board air system of some sort, whether it be ones like ARB that is mounted in the engine bay or one like a Smittybilt that is kept in a bag.